StranikS-Scan/WorldOfTanks-MultiStart/README.md

 # WorldOfTanks-MultiStart

-Patcher for the x32 and x64 executable files to unlock multi-launch in the game client.
+Patcher for the **x32** and **x64** executable files to unlock multi-launch in the game client for **Lesta** and **Wargaming**.
 The program uses the well-known list of signatures and downloading it from repo.
 You can download list manually and put it in the program folder, in this case program will not download list from the network.

 The program initially tries to determine the version of the game client from the **"version.xml"** file.
-Then it analyzes the version of the **"winXX\WorldOfTanks.exe"** file.
+Then it analyzes the version of the **"winXX\XXX.exe"** file.
 If the file **"version.xml"** is not available then the game client version is taken from the **exe**-file properties only.
 After that, the program tries to find the exact entry in the list of signatures.
 If she is not there, program finds the nearest known record and offers to use it.
 So, if the signature does not change when new versions of the game are released, then you do not need to make a new entry in the list of signatures.

 ![ScreenShot](./Example.png)